 - What happens if I miss a dose (Hemabate)?

 - What happens if I overdose (Hemabate)?

-- What should I avoid while receiving carboprost (Hemabate)?
+- What should I avoid after receiving carboprost (Hemabate)?

 - What other drugs will affect carboprost (Hemabate)?